kiranma72/abdm-docs/content/2-sharing-health-records/push-records/consent-notification.md

  4: Consent manager share the approved consent artifect with HIU.

-Bellow is the diagram to explain the "notify the consent artefect" :
+Below is the diagram to explain the "notify the consent artefect" :

 ![ConsentNotification](../notify-consent.jpg)